Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Experimental Results

 \subsection{Winning Rate}

 Besides indicating low variances and multiple choice distribution change, we also calculate the winning rate.
 We compare the human annotations for each DNIA data clip with the highest log-probability choices generated by the model to ascertain whether the choices and reasoning processes generated by the LLMs are in harmony with human conceptual understanding.

+where \( N_{\text{succ}} \) represents the number of instances where the LLM selects an option that aligns with the DNIA dataset's human annotations, and \( N_{\text{total}} \) denotes the total number of audio clips that prompt the LLM.
+Essentially, the winning rate is analogous to a success rate, ranging from 0\% to 100\%, with a higher winning rate indicating better performance.

+The winning rate reported in our paper is calculated over the entire DNIA dataset, which consists of 500 audio clips: 285 for LU and 215 for VU.

 The results, as detailed in Table \ref{table:winning_rate}, show the limitation of current LLMs in explaining vocal uncertainty from only textual input and the effectiveness of our audio augmentation approach.
 Given that the audio clips originated from human speakers, the most reliable measure of their trustworthiness was human perception, hence the incorporation of a user study to gauge the winning rate with which the language model identified uncertainties in the audio clips and selected the appropriate next-step action.

 Table \ref{table:winning_rate} demonstrates that our method exhibits reduced bias, outperforming both the single-modal transcription method and the reasoning-augmented approach.
 Integrating vocal affective cues, which allow LLMs to process how statements are spoken, markedly enhanced performance.
 The overall winning rate surged to 70.46\%, with a pronounced improvement in VU interpretation, evident in a 72.56\% winning rate.